odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping/operation/label_type.rst

 =============

 In the :menuselection:`Inventory` module, go to :menuselection:`Configuration --> Delivery -->
-Shipping Methods.` Choose a delivery method and click :guilabel:`Edit`.
+Shipping Methods.` Click on a delivery method to choose it.
 For the following example, *FedEx International* will be used.

 .. image:: label_type/shipping-options.png
    :align: center
    :alt: Different shipping methods.

 In the :guilabel:`Configuration` tab, under :guilabel:`Label Type`, choose one of the label types available.
-The availability will vary depending on the carrier. :guilabel:`Save` the changes.
+The availability varies depending on the carrier.

 .. image:: label_type/label-type-dropdown.png
    :align: center